piranha-plants-as-charade/engine/README.md

 poetry install  # installs the Python dependencies
 ```

-Create `src/.env`.
-Below is an example environment file for development purposes:
+Create `/.env.dev` and `/.env.prod`.
+Below is an example environment file:

 ```env
 BE_AUTH_TOKEN=<TOKEN>